newmana/haunted-house/README.md

 The original BASIC version is from "Write Your Own Adventure Programs For Your Microcomputer" (http://mocagh.org/loadpage.php?getcompany=usborne-hayes).

-Procedural Version (port of original BASIC version):
+Unstructured Version (port of original BASIC version):
 * ruby ./lib/welcome.rb

 OO Version: